1919

 50th Anniversary of Lambeau Field

-Team announces plans to celebrate 50th anniversary of Lambeau Field, the NFL’s longest-tenured facility.
-An anniversary logo is created to mark the occasion with plans to feature it prominently, including on uniforms and on the field.
+The Packers celebrate the 50th anniversary of Lambeau Field, the NFL’s longest-tenured stadium.
+An anniversary logo helped to mark the occasion and was featured prominently throughout the season on uniforms and on the field.

 2015